Georgina90-x/Final-Project-3/TESTING.md

 ## Browser Compatibility

-I have tested Your Weather on the following browsers to check for compatibility issues.
+I have tested WorkoutCrew on the following browsers to check for compatibility issues.

 | Browser | Main | Login | Register | New Workout | Categories | Edit Category | Profile |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |